We need to talk.

 No, really, come to our house for dinner.
 I’ll cook.
 It’s really no bother.

 Your baby also has Laryngomalacia.
-You know it disappears after 12 months.
+You know they grow out of it by 12 months.

 Oh really, your baby is how old?
 Shouldn’t they be doing X & Y by now?